The Zero Waste Journey

 It has been a goal of mine to go zero waste this year.
 I am starting by completely cutting out everything plastic.
-Since we are a society that uses plastic for everything this has proven to be a challenging goal that needs serious planning.
+Since we are a society that uses plastic for everything this has proven to be a challenging goal.
+One that needs serious planning.

 Everyone’s zero waste journey is going to be different.
 Buying the right reusable tools and containers can be expensive.
-Plus preparing your own foods and everyday products out of raw materials is much more time consuming than unwrapping a ready to eat meal or quickly grabbing a bottle of an everyday cosmetic, cleaning product, or food item.
+Plus preparing your own foods and everyday products out of raw materials A whole process that is much more time consuming than unwrapping a ready to eat meal.
+Or quickly grabbing a bottle of an everyday cosmetic, cleaning product, or food item.
 Starting a zero waste journey is going to be based on what you can afford and what you have time for.
-It is important to start finding waste free solutions that fit your lifestyle and this change needs to happen as soon as possible.
+It is important to start finding waste-free solutions that fit your lifestyle.
+This change needs to happen as soon as possible.
 This planet cannot take much more neglect.

 Building Zero Waste Habits